Local History Collection Policy

 The Local History Room at the Decatur Public Library strives to organize, preserve, and provide access to its collection according to standard archival procedures and practices.
 A finding aid (a description of a collection with a content list) will be prepared for each collection, and will be accessible to the public.
 The materials in each collection are organized according to the original order (when applicable), and placed in archival containers.
 The Local History Room will follow the security practices and disaster planning set by the Library to protect the collection from potential loss or damage.

 The Library will not conduct any monetary appraisals for donors.

 This policy will be reviewed, along with an overall evaluation of the collection, by the Decatur Public Library Board of Trustees every five(5) years, or sooner at the discretion of the City Librarian.

-Adopted by the Board of Trustees August 21, 2014
+Adopted by the Decatur Public Library Board of Trustees: August 2014

 Revised: June 2018